Why UT Southwestern

 Facilities and Equipment

-Nuclear Medicine Residency conferences are held every Monday and Thursday throughout the year and include both didactic lectures and case-based presentations, clinico-pathological conferences, and journal clubs.
-In addition, residents attend and present at bimonthly clinical protocol meetings, research meetings (in conjunction with the cyclotron program), cyclotron program journal clubs, and quarterly quality assurance presentations.
+Nuclear Medicine Residency conferences are held every Monday and Thursday throughout the year and include didactic lectures, case-based presentations, clinico-pathological conferences, and journal clubs.
+In addition, residents attend and present at monthly clinical protocol meetings, research meetings (in conjunction with the cyclotron program), cyclotron program journal clubs, and quarterly quality assurance presentations.
 Residents also participate and present in 10 different multidisciplinary conferences, in combination with medicine, surgery, medical oncology, surgical oncology, radiation oncology, pathology, and other clinical subspecialties.

 Radiology Clinical Grand Rounds and Research Grand Rounds are held monthly with prestigious visiting and local professors, offering the opportunity to meet and learn from leading national authorities on a variety of topics.

 Intellectual vibrancy and technological innovation are core values of the Nuclear Medicine Division and the Department of Radiology, which are developed through research and collaborative efforts of the clinical faculty, medical physics, and research faculty.
 Department and Division faculty publish in leading imaging journals.
 Dedicated research rotations are included in the Nuclear Medicine Residency program, and are very highly encouraged.